 We had a good old chat about it, and she said the problem was she didn’t want to be tied to her house, and she didn’t want to get an office set up just so she could have a landline.
 Which is when I asked if she’d ever thought about a Virtual Receptionist.

-The benefit of using a call handling service is you have immediate access to a landline number, which will always be answered professionally, to give the right impression of your business.
-Our service also means you can have a dedicated voicemail service for out of hours, or you can have calls diverted back to you to deal with if you prefer.
+The benefit of using our call handling service is you have immediate access to a landline number, which will always be answered professionally, to give the right impression of your business.
+Our service also means you can have a dedicated voicemail for out of hours, or you can have calls diverted back to you to deal with if you prefer.

 Another bonus of having a landline number is that it makes you look bigger than you actually are.
-We all know that size doesn’t matter, but let’s not be shy, sometimes it does.
+We all know we say size doesn’t matter, but let’s not be shy, sometimes it does.
 If you only have a mobile number on your business cards it says very clearly that you’re the only person to speak to.
 There is no one else.

 If you have a landline answered by a professional team, you automatically create a hierarchy.
 Now, we’re not saying you’re going to get lots of complaints, but on the odd occasion when someone does want to complain, this hierarchy can work to your advantage.
 Either the caller can be placated by an experienced customer service team, or they will feel their complaint has been escalated if they are eventually put through to you.